standardebooks/manual/5-general-xhtml-and-css-patterns.rst

 :html:`class` attributes
 ************************

-Classes denote a group of elements sharing a similar style.
+Classes denote a *class of multiple elements* sharing a similar style.

 #.
-Classes are *not* used as single-use style hooks.
+Classes are *not* used as single-use style hooks to style a single element.
 There is almost always a way to compose a CSS selector to select a single element without the use of a one-off class.

 	.. class:: wrong